rojinta/code-switching-LID/README.md

 Mask Out is a novel method for word-level code-switching language identification, leveraging Multilingual BERT (mBERT) and a token-masking regularization technique.
 This approach enhances generalization in diverse linguistic contexts by selectively obscuring language-specific cues during training.

 **Key Features**:
-- Designed to improve code-switching detection across multilingual datasets.
+- Designed to improve code-switching detection across multilingual datasets
-- Utilizes a token-masking regularization method inspired by Dropout and MaskLID frameworks.
+- Utilizes a token-masking regularization method inspired by Dropout and MaskLID frameworks
-- Achieves optimal performance with a masking probability of 0.1.
+- Achieves optimal performance with a masking probability of 0.1

 ## Dataset